Eric Mottram: Death, archives and collections

 Mottram died 16 January 1995 in London.

 His archive is now in the care of the King's College London Archives.
-Mottram's 'protege' Bill Griffiths assisted with organising the collection and it is currently being completed by Valerie Soar.
+Mottram's "protege" Bill Griffiths assisted with organising the collection and it is currently being completed by Valerie Soar.
 Carl Kears notes that within the archive the influence of medieval poetry, especially Old English poetry is apparent.

-An article by Eric Mottram: "Notes on Poetics", Curriculum Vitae, Letter and three poems, and the complete Eric Mottram bibliography, are collated in a dossier edited by T. Wignesan, The Journal of Comparative Poetics, Vol. I, N° 1 (Paris), Spring 1989, pp. 37–63.
-Volume 1 Nos 2 & 3 of the same journal include a supplement to the Eric Mottram bibliography by Clive Bush.
+An article by Eric Mottram: "Notes on Poetics", Curriculum Vitae, Letter and three poems, and the complete Eric Mottram bibliography, are collated in a dossier edited by T. Wignesan, The Journal of Comparative Poetics, Vol. I, No. 1 (Paris), Spring 1989, pp. 37–63.
+Volume 1, Nos 2 & 3 of the same journal include a supplement to the Eric Mottram bibliography by Clive Bush.